 After a cold winter in which she suffered frostbite, Sampson received a promotion in April of 1783.
 She served as a waiter to General John Paterson, which improved her accommodations.
 But she suffered one more close call when she came down with a fever in the summer of that year.
 The doctor treating her discovered her secret, but he did not reveal it.
 The doctor’s wife and daughters nursed Sampson back to health and, with the war now ended, she was honorably discharged by General Henry Knox at West Point in October 1783.

 Upon returning to Massachusetts, Sampson abandoned her disguise and married Benjamin Gannett of Stoughton.
 They raised a family of four children, three biological children and one adopted daughter.
 The family, though, struggled financially on their small farm.

 In 1792, Deborah Sampson petitioned Congress for back pay as a Continental Army soldier.
 The story leaked out, and newspapers ran her story.
 She decided to profit from her celebrity by writing a book about her experiences.

 Ten years later, Deborah Sampson decided to put her show on the road.
 She began performing “The American Heroine” on stage in Boston.
 First she recited a patriotic oration, then she appeared on stage in a Continental Army uniform and showed how to load and present arms.

 The audience loved it.
-After four nights performing in a fashionable Boston theater, she toured New England and New York.
+After four nights performing in the fashionable Federal Street Theatre in Boston theater, she toured New England and New York.